arrow-left

 Scenario inputs and outputs

-If you're using scenarios as tools, you can help AI understand what data to receive and send by configuring scenario :
+When using scenarios as MCP tools, define scenario to help AI understand what data to receive and send:

-Inputs: parameters your AI fills with data when the scenario runs
+• Inputs: parameters that AI fills with data when the scenario runs

-Outputs: data returned from the scenario to the AI
+• Outputs: data returned from the scenario to your AI

 Make MCP server is a cloud-based server hosted by Make, running via Streamable HTTP and Server-Sent Events (SSE).

-Stateless Streamable HTTP is Make's default transport method due to its connectivity reliability.
-It is recommended when connecting to any MCP client that supports Streamable HTTP.
+Stateless Streamable HTTP is Make's default transport method due to its connection reliability.
+It is recommended when connecting to MCP clients that support Streamable HTTP.

 Use the following connection URLs, depending on your connection type: